olivere/elastic/README.md

 # Elastic

 **This is a development branch that is actively being worked on.
-DO NOT USE IN PRODUCTION!**
+DO NOT USE IN PRODUCTION!
+If you want to use stable versions of Elastic, please use a dependency manager like [dep](https://github.com/golang/dep).**

 Elastic is an [Elasticsearch](http://www.elasticsearch.org/) client for the [Go](http://www.golang.org/) programming language.